Structr

 Usage

-Structr.Configuration provides separate services for the get and set settings.
+Structr.Configuration provides separate services for the and settings.

-Also you can customize the settings members with special attribute.
+Also you can the settings members with special attribute.